 We continue to engage with leading global organizations such as Out & Equal and Stonewall (as a member of their diversity champion program) to ensure that we roll out best-in-class workplace programs as well as partner together to further the discussion for equality.

 Also, AXA sponsored the first ever global study to analyze the importance of implementing effective policies to support LGBT people at work.
 The study's first results "LGBT Diversity: Show Me The Business Case" were published by Out Now, specialist in LGBT topics.
-The study measures the financial savings companies can make by moving their workforce from not being out at work to being out to all at work.
+The study measures the financial savings companies could make by creating the right inclusive environment for their workforce to feel safe to be out to all at work.

 Insurance is often viewed as a conservative field making it hard for many to reconcile their personal lives with their corporate lives.At AXA though, I didn't struggle with this, I was able to be me: the analytical, progressive and hardworking employee who also happens to be a gay male.I didn't have to hide any part of who I was to be successful, I could be me.